 - Profit-loss statements

 - Employee costs

 - Budget for expenses

-You can project these incoming and outgoing costs for the next year, and if you want to take it a step further, you can think about what you’d like that projection to look like in two years, three years, etc.
+Project all of your incoming and outgoing costs for the next year.
+If you want to go a step further, you can decide what that projection should look like in two, five, or even 10 years.

 Go into lots of detail if you’re applying for a lawn care business grant.
 If you have a bookkeeper, accountant, or other financial advisor, get their help with this section of your business plan.

 You may need to include extra documents if you’re applying for a grant or bank funding.
 Add your resume, permits, credit history, photos of your work, or other documents in an appendix.

 You’re ready to draft your lawn care business plan